heyannag/Project_2_TLLDL/README.md

         '''

 # Analysis
-The analyze_transfers.ipynb takes the CSV data and analyzes all transfers where the *Ship Date* is after August 25, 2014, which marked the end of the first wave of protests in Ferguson.
-It walks through a few different pieces of analysis, including:
+The [`analyze_transfers.ipynb`](notebooks/analyze_transfers.ipynb) takes the CSV data and analyzes all transfers where the *Ship Date* is after August 25, 2014, which marked the end of the first wave of protests in Ferguson.
+This notebook contains some of the following analysis:
 * Loading the data

         '''